 Howdy folks!
-With the weather at least starting to heat up, we thought that now is a great time to revisit our guide of the beaches around Vancouver.
+With the weather heating up, we thought that now is a great time to revisit our guide of the beaches around Vancouver.
 This time around, we’re expanding the list to include a few more picks outside the city.
 You know, just in case you want to make a day trip.

 Here are 10 amazing beaches around Vancouver.

 Everyone’s been here, so it’s no secret that Kits is the perfect place to kick back with friends.
 With BBQ space and off-leash dog areas, you can easily make a whole day of it out here.
 Also, the pool’s totally worth getting pruny in (just make sure you reserve your spot ahead of time).

 Where: Cornwall Ave at the north end of Yew St

 Want to let your pale bits see the light?
 Trail on down the windy stairs and shed your clothes as you go.
 This clothing-optional spot is a favourite among anyone wanting to really even out the tan.
 Expect buskers and vendors to pop by.
 Don’t ever think that buying juice naked on the beach loses its shine.
 It doesn’t.

 A favourite among the sports crowd, expect to catch a game of beach volleyball while you bask here.
 Bring your balls and bats and enjoy some sports before retiring to the sand.
 There’s more than enough space to spread out for a picnic after.